hamzaali00/COVID-19_Risk_Assessment/README.md

 Meetings on Zoom every Tuesday and Thursday, or any day if necessary.

-24/7 available communication through Slack.
+24/7 available communication via Slack.